hfadams/meta_ecosystem_model/README.md

 # Meta-ecosystem model

 The scripts in this repository are used to 1) clean and analyze empirical data collected from streams in Gros Morne National Park and Terra Nova National Park in Newfoundland, Canada and 2) simulate terrestrial disturbance in a meta-ecosystem model of these stream-riparian ecosystems.
-These files are inteded to make my analyses as transparent and reproducible as possible, and have the stream data openly accessible for further analysis.
-A thorough description of the collection methods can be found in the appendix of the associated thesis found in the MUN archives: [INSERT LINK WHEN AVAILABLE].
+These files are inteded to make our analyses as transparent and reproducible as possible, and have the stream data openly accessible for further analysis.
+A thorough description of the collection methods can be found in the appendix of the associated manuscript entitled "Integrating field data and a meta-ecosystem model to study the effects of multiple terrestrial disturbances on small stream ecosystem function".

 The land class data are not publically available, but Forest Resource Inventory shapefiles can be requested from the Newfoundland government, or can be digitized from satellite imagery.